xiaorensean/slate/source/index.html.md

 ```

 ### Description
 [Deribit trades](https://deribitexchange.gitbooks.io/deribit-api/rpc-endpoints.html) is connected thourgh websocket and data time range is from 2019-07-11T15:55:52.404Z till now.
 Collectors are continously runing in two hosts.
+And liquidation trades can be fetched by sorting liquidation column equls to M.

 ### Data Schema
 fieldName | fieldType | description